 There are a variety of medicine wheels across the globe, with each indigenous peoples practicing their own medicine wheel, based on their geography and specific traditions passed down from generation to generation.
 The medicine wheel Trevor has studied was based upon healing practices handed down by the Q’ero shamans of Peru, interwoven with teachings from other shamanic traditions, and has afforded him the privilege and honour of becoming a mesa (or medicine bundle) carrier.

-Trevor gives great thanks to his teacher Skie Hummingbird at Sungate for all her support, guidance and humour over the many years, as he walks this challenging but wonderfully fulfilling shamanic path.
+Trevor gives great thanks to those that have gone before, those that are now following in their footsteps, and to his teacher Skie Hummingbird at Sungate, for all her support, guidance and humour over the many years, as he walks this challenging but wonderfully fulfilling shamanic path.

 Shamanic Tools and Methods Offered Include: